-Don’t be shy of bold colour either, as this can pay dividends for your layering prowess.
+Don’t be shy of bold colours either, as this can pay dividends for your layering prowess.
 “You should choose a colour that complements your existing wardrobe.
-That doesn’t necessarily mean neutral or boring though; an orange or bright red gilet can be a great way to add colour and flair to an otherwise pared-back look”.
+That doesn’t necessarily mean neutral or boring though; an orange or bright red gilet can be a great way to add interest to an otherwise pared-back look”.

 “Keep the colour mid- to light-grey marl and the styling simple – I’d never expect to see a hoodie worn as outerwear.” says menswear designer Carolyn Massey, who has worked with brands including Dunhill and Kilgour.

-If you want to nail the hoodie period, you should always use it as a layer.
-Pop one on under a leather jacket or wool overcoat on off-duty days, or get creative by wearing one beneath your suit on the commute (we assume to a business-casual office, unless you actually want your P45).
+Following that advice, always use the hoodie as a layer.
+Pop one on under a leather jacket or wool overcoat on off-duty days, or get creative by wearing one beneath your suit jacket on the commute (we assume to a business-casual office, unless you actually want your marching orders).